Pe3aTeJlb/Pe3aTeJlb/README.md

 # Hello!
 My name is Shchepukhin Denis a.k.a Pe3aTeJlb.
-The only and only developer in Pplos Studio.
+The one and only developer in Pplos Studio.
 I am a programmer.

 I am interested in: